-Getting an early diagnosis and following a treatment plan that involves regular medical care, lifestyle changes, and medication can help limit the effects of diabetes.
+Getting an early diagnosis of diabetes, as well as following a treatment plan that involves regular medical care, lifestyle changes, and medication, can help limit the effects of diabetes.

 This article looks at some of the long-term complications of diabetes and how to prevent them.